-The truth is that especially the Argentine pronounciation can be difficult for outsiders.
-On top of that Argentines have a whole catalog of different words that you don’t hear in other Hispanic countries.
-Hopefully this post will help you get some of the most essential words right from the beginning.
+Especially Argentine pronunciation can be difficult for outsiders.
+On top of that Argentines have a whole catalog of different words and slang that you don’t hear in other Hispanic countries.

-Feel free to share your own experience about Argentine Spanish in the comments below.
-I would love to hear what you think!
+Feel free to share your own experience with Spanish in Argentina in the comments below.
+I would love to hear about your experiences and what you think about Spanish in Argentina!

-Castellano refers to the Spanish from the Spanish region Castile, and it is assumed that Castile is the origin of the Spanish language.
-Why Argentines insist on using castellano as the term for their language, I still haven’t figured out.
+Castellano refers to the Spanish from the Spanish region of Castile.
+It is assumed that Castile is the origin of the Spanish language.
+Why Argentines insist on using Castellano as the term for their Spanish, I still haven’t figured out.

-For example, the conjugation of the verb pensar (to think) when you use tú it is tú piensas, but with vos it is conjugated vos pensás.
+So, for example, the conjugation of the verb pensar (to think): when you use tú it is tú piensas, but with vos it is conjugated vos pensás.
 Or the verb dormir (to sleep) becomes vos dormís instead of tú duermes.
 Easier?
 Maybe.
 But for sure not when you are used to the tú-way

 Secondly, some pronouns change according to the use of vos and some don’t!
 For example, instead of saying contigo when referring to “with you”, Argentines use con vos.

 Confused?
-Well, I was as well!
+Well, I was to!
 Thus, I have good news for you; the Argentines do understand you perfectly if you speak with tú!
 So don’t you worry; your school Spanish will work perfectly fine.

 You properly know the word che from the famous Che Guevara.
-And if you studied Spanish somewhere else I’m sure your Spanish teacher would have mentioned che as one of words that marks the variety of the Spanish language.
-At least it was one of the favourite examples of my Spanish teachers.
+And if you studied Spanish somewhere else than Argentina, I’m sure your Spanish teacher would have mentioned che as one of the words that mark the variety of the Spanish language.
+At least it was one of the favorite examples of my Spanish teachers.

-Argentines place the prefix re- infront of almost any word when they want to express that is very something.
+Argentines place the prefix re in front of almost any word when they want to express that it is very something.

-“Está re loco” my friend will say when he wants to express that something is very crazy, or “está re buena la comida” when the food is very good.
-So this is “re bueno saber” (e.g. very good to know).
+“Está re loco” my Argentine friends will say when something is very crazy.
+Or “está re buena la comida” when the food is very good.
+So, this is “re bueno saber” (e.g. very good to know).

 #5 Coger is to f***